Institute for Computer Science, Artificial Intelligence and Technology

 The Institute for Computer Science, Artificial Intelligence and Technology (INSAIT) is a research institute located in Sofia, Bulgaria, that conducts research in key areas spanning computer science and artificial intelligence.
 The institute operates as a special unit within Sofia University "St. Kliment Ohridski", with its own regulations approved by the Sofia University academic council.
+As of March 2026, INSAIT ranks 14th in Europe in CSRankings and 1st in Eastern Europe.
+INSAIT’s ranking covers the period from the first INSAIT accepted publications (2023) to present day, and includes the research areas that INSAIT focuses on and are supported by CSrankings: computer vision (where INSAIT is ranked 6th in Europe), robotics, machine learning, natural language processing and algorithms.

 History

 The founder of INSAIT is Prof. Martin Vechev, who is also INSAIT's current scientific director and chair of its supervisory board.
 The vision for INSAIT and its creation was presented by prof. Martin Vechev in April 2019 at an event organized by the Bulgarian Minister of Education and Science.

 Formally, INSAIT was created by decree No. 56 of the Bulgarian Council of Ministers on 18 February 2021, in partnership with ETH Zurich, EPFL, Sofia University "St. Kliment Ohridski", and the Government of Bulgaria under an international agreement ratified by the 46th Bulgarian Parliament on 8 September 2021 and published in the State Gazette (Darzhaven vestnik), issue 77, on 16 September 2021.
 The institute officially began operations on 11 April 2022.

 The Bulgarian government committed BGN 166,451,763.87 (approximately EUR 85.1 million, at the official rate of the Bulgarian National Bank 1.95583) in funding over a ten-year period.
 INSAIT also received support through donations from technology companies, including Google, Amazon Web Services, DeepMind, SiteGround, and VMware, as well as individual tech entrepreneurs through the INSAIT Research and Education Foundation (in Bulgarian: Фондация "ИНСАЙТ изследвания и образование"), which was founded in 2023 to support INSAIT's mission.

 Several high-profile international figures have visited INSAIT, including Guy Parmelin, Head of Switzerland’s Federal Department of Economic Affairs, Education and Research; António Costa, President of the European Council (since December 2024); and Yasutoshi Nishimura, Japan’s Minister of Economy, Trade and Industry.